rsdoiel/antenna/archives/2025/planet_2025.25.md

 date: 2025-06-25, from: RTÉ News

-NATO leaders are set to sign off at their Hague summit on a defence spending pledge to satisfy US President Donald Trump's demand for a headline figure of 5% of GDP.
+NATO leaders have signed off at their summit on a defence spending pledge to satisfy US President Donald Trump's demand for a headline figure of 5% of GDP.

 <br>